galaxyeagle/galaxyeagle.github.io/pages/tech/webd/ssh.md

 1. Still use PAT & HTTPS and manually configure Credential-Helper using `git config --global credential.helper cache` or `git config --global credential.helper store`.
 2. Use SSH with public/private key pair

 I just didn't want to use PATs, because I had to choose among so many granular permissions each time I created one on Github.
-So I went with the second option.
+Moreover the PAT generated is impossible to remember in your head :) So I went with the second option.
 I had also heard that using SSH was much faster and more secure than using HTTPS because it used a public/private key pair to authenticate the user.
 This meant that even if someone intercepted the data being transmitted, they would not be able to decrypt it without the private key.
 I just needed to set up SSH keys on my local machine and add them to my GitHub account.
 So here's how I did it:

 1. **Generate SSH keys:** Run this in the terminal: `ssh-keygen -t ed25519 -C "your_email@example.com"` : Keep the passphrase empty orelse you'll have to enter it each time again!